Yvidge/yvidge.github.io/_posts/2024-02-08-Typography.md

 ## Type Families

 The idea behind type families is that characters within the family would share a common DNA with slight distinctions.
-Having such a wide range of typeface weights gives us the ability to create hierarchystaying minimalistic.
+Having such a wide range of typeface weights gives us the ability to create hierarchy staying minimalistic.

 - Font Weight — from ulta light to extra black
 - Style / Italic — true italic (more calligraphic) or oblique (less calligraphic, slight slant)